The Problem with Golf’s Scorekeeping

 (However, this exception wasn’t always in place, as previously mentioned in Stadler’s case.)

-Now I know official rule book verbiage can be very dressed up, so basically: At the end of each round, players are required to turn in their own scorecard.
+Official rulebook verbiage can be a bit dressed up, so basically: At the end of each round, players are required to turn in their own scorecard.

 Previous